 Senior living communities are an untapped market and fan base for most performers – but these folks are always looking for ways to spice up their free time in retirement!
 Don’t hesitate to promote yourself to these fun-loving groups.

 Trade show attendees can be tough crowds, so exhibitors may be open to booking a live show to help draw people in.
 And after a day of booth chat, expo planners usually have a nightly event to help everyone wind down and relax!
 Keep an eye on expos and corporate gigs coming to town so you can snag a trade show gig.

 One of the easiest ways to promote yourself is to join GigSalad.
 You can reach new potential clients in your local area (or beyond) who are looking to book stand-up comedians.
 Your PromoKit will act as your personal promoter by showcasing your best photos, videos, and reviews.
 Past clients can post reviews to help you land new stand-up comedy gigs.
 While the dream may be to have your own comedy show special on HBO, why not get paid to perform at local events instead of waiting tables?
 Clients using GigSalad are looking to book performers for birthday parties, weddings, corporate events, and more.

 👉 Pro tip: Remember to manage your booking expectations as you start getting new leads.

 Becoming a professional stand-up comedian is no easy feat but with a dedication to both your craft and your marketing, you can make a living doing what you love!

 Get more stand-up comedy gigs with GigSalad!
-Join for free.
+Create a free profile today.

 Megan is the Director of Customer Experience at GigSalad and has gained 9+ years of insight on what makes a great event on both sides of the booking process.
 Her favorite things include books, true crime podcasts, coffee, hiking, puns, and making people laugh.